Libbybacon/C-Sharp-Live-Project/README.md

 ![Comments - My ASP NET Application](https://user-images.githubusercontent.com/56324316/116736762-4fa49a80-a9be-11eb-8814-130c2b0d98a4.gif)

 ## Introduction
  During my final two weeks at the Tech Academy, I worked with my peers within an Agile Framework to help create an MVC web application for a Portland-based theater company using Visual Studio, C# and the .NET Framework.
 I was tasked with creating a page where users can post, like, dislike, and reply to comments.
 Each comment can also be deleted, and contains a ratio bar that displays the percentage of likes vs. dislikes.
-I was assigned several stories that tasked me with adding asynchronous functionality to various aspects of the comments and I used jQuery AJAX to do so.
+I was assigned several stories that required me to add asynchronous functionality to various aspects of the comments and I used jQuery AJAX to do so.

- ## Back End Stories
+ ## Stories
  - Comments Partial View
  - Like/Dislike Implementation
  - Like/Dislike Ratio Bar